dchartash/covid19_ceso/index.md

 ![](https://assets.ecri.org/Images1/Resources/COVID19/COVID-n95-recommendations-lab-series-2-updated.JPG)

-> ECRI supports prioritizing extend use over reuse because:
+> ECRI supports prioritizing extended use over reuse because:

 > - The reported pathogen transfer risk from N95s is high by contact (donning and doffing) but low by aerosol (spread by breathing through a used mask).
 > - Use of surgical masks or similar disposable covers over N95s during extended use are unlikely to result in significant adverse effects.